exploit-inters/MailValidator/Readme.txt

-This is a simpile mass mail verifier it gives an input named " INPUT.TXT " in which you put email addresses (one email per line) then run the script and it gives you two new files with valid and invalid mail list
+This is a simpile mass mail verifier it gets an input named " INPUT.TXT " in which you put email addresses (one email per line) then run the script and it gives you two new files with valid and invalid mail list